Let’s get this out of the way: the next-generation firewall (NGFW) is dead. The cause of death: cloud.

 - Trusted third parties, who demand unrestricted access, often bypass all NGFW security.

-- Alert management tools (like a SIEM) are complex and time consuming to administer
+- Alert management tools (like a SIEM) are complex and time-consuming to administer

 - Lack of talented security staff

-- Overwhelming number of alerts
+- An overwhelming number of alerts

-- A passive aggressive, conflict avoidance culture that discourages reporting an incident, since it will invite scrutiny
+- A passive-aggressive, conflict-avoidance culture that discourages reporting an incident, since it will invite scrutiny

 That last item is perhaps the most destructive and prevalent.
 Many, large organizations cultivate a culture that is intolerant to normal human error.
 This is particularly destructive for information security.
 Weak leaders place utterly unrealistic expectations and constraints on information security practitioners.
 There is an expectation that they know everything, miss nothing, and will be severely punished if anything bad happens.
 Nearly every breach that has happened in the past 10 years revealed this Culture of Breach (which we wrote about in another blog.)
+Enterprise cloud security should be a focal point for every organization.

-This creates a toxic culture where security people are given tremendous responsibility, but none of the authority to actually fulfill that responsibility.
+If not, this creates a toxic culture where security people are given tremendous responsibility, but none of the authority to actually fulfill that responsibility.
 This is also why many of them cling to their NGFW like Gollum to the Ring.
 Lording over a big NGFW is the only power they have.

 However, they are discouraged from ever reporting any attack, since the bad leaders (with ludicrous expectations) will blame them for the alerts.
 This is a potent negative feedback loop, that many NGFW vendors feed, because it gets those ineffectual security people to buy larger, more powerful boxes.